- When cutting or drilling wood, always wear eye protection to prevent injury from flying wood particles.

 - Dispose of scraps in the regular trash or take to a landfill - never burn.

-COMING SOON!
-In a few weeks, take a look at our new DECK VISUALIZER to see what a wonderful outdoor living space you can create with it.
+IT'S HERE!
+Take a look at our new DECK VISUALIZER to see what a wonderful outdoor living space you can create with it.
 This new intuitive deck tool allows you to design your own custom treated wood deck complete with on-trend railing designs and color stain options to complement your home.
 With the new tool, you can also register to print and save your designs.
 Our deck visualizer will also provide you with a material list so that you will know just what to buy when building your dream space right outside your own back door.

 Now, let your inner designer out and see what your imagination can create!